A Lasting Memento: John Thomson’s Photographs Along the River Min

 INSPIRED BY THOMSON

 Contemporary Chinese photographer Luo Dan’s work focuses on the impact of modernization and globalization in China.
 Inspired by Thomson’s example, Luo traveled to the remote Nu River Valley in southwestern China, where he lived with and photographed the Lisu and Nu Christian ethnic minority communities for nearly two years, using the same hand-made wet-collodion process that Thomson had employed some 150 years earlier.
 Luo was especially interested in what he perceived as the villagers’ connection to local cultural traditions.
-Lasting Memento features 10 works by Luo that reflect on and reverberate with the spirit and enterprise of Thomson’s 19th-century project.
+A Lasting Memento features 10 works by Luo that reflect on and reverberate with the spirit and enterprise of Thomson’s 19th-century project.

 PUBLICITY IMAGES